wolfier/blog/_posts/2016-10-03-Burning-The-Midnight-Snack.markdown

 categories:
 ---

-In the beginning of the week, classees were pretty straight forward.
+In the beginning of the week, classes were pretty straight forward.
 We went over python syntax and semantics.
 Structure of the class remained the same aside from the detour into a discussion of `Closures` in python.

 The latter half of my week seemed like it lasted forever.
 I had one interviews with [Amazon][amazon] and another one with [FiveStars][five-stars].
 They both went poorly from my perspective.
 For Amazon, the workplace simulation was fairly straight forward.
 It gauged problem assessment, long-term planning abilities, and various workplace etiquettes and resource engagement.
 After the simulation, three technical problems followed, which were of medium difficulty.
 However, I was not able to complete them due to my lapse of judgment of scheduling the FiveStars interview right after and estimating the Amazon interview would last a shorter period of time.
 So right after I went into the phone interview with FiveStars, very flustered I might add.
 The interviewer was really understanding and communicative, which helped me understand and solve the problem in the end.
 Though I felt like I took a little longer than I should have.
 Regardless, I tried my best and all I can do now is wait for replies.